About the PhilSys

 3. When is the start of the registration for the low-income household heads and how will the PSA facilitate the registration given the current situation?

-PSA aims to start the registration towards the fourth quarter of this year.
-A system is currently being developed to manage the number of people to be accommodated in a registration center, whether fixed or mobile.
-Likewise, the PSA will identify provinces with low risks of possible COVID-10 outbreak in coordination with the Inter-Agency Task Force (IATF) and LGUs for possible registration venues.
+PSA aims to start the Step 2 Registration for the rest of the prioritized provinces this year.
 Registration protocols and social distancing measures will be observed to minimize health risks posed by the COVID-19 pandemic in all registration activities.

 4. How about the remaining population?
 When will they be able to register?